stevejay/middleengine-website/src/posts/2020-08-23-a-performance-testing-gotcha-with-the-canvas-web-api.md

 | Scaling from a 300x300 canvas area to a 900x900 canvas area              | 8.29 ops/s ± 5.9%   |
 | Scaling from a 300x300 canvas area to a 3000x3000 canvas area            | 8.36 ops/s ± 2.74%  |

 My suspicion is that the destination canvas gets turned into a CPU canvas because of the calls to `getImageData`, and so these results are without hardware acceleration.
 It is noticeable just how much slower these results are compared to those from the previous test suite.
 This demonstrates just how much of a performance hit it can be if the browser runs a canvas as a CPU canvas rather than as a GPU canvas.
+See this post for more discussion on this topic.

-### Limited results for the `drawImage` method performance tests
+### Some results for the `drawImage` method performance tests

 I created two test suites for performance testing the `drawImage` method, both using `createImageBitmap` for flushing: